 Get a Life

 Outside of work, that is!
 Lean on your support system when you need to, and do the things you enjoy.
 Use your vacation time; it’s there for a reason.
 Vacation is important because it helps you rest and recharge.
 Can’t afford a cabana on a Greek island?
 No problem.
-Go somewhere nearby just for a change of scenery (we love All the Rooms!), or just have a staycation!
+Go somewhere nearby just for a change of scenery, or just have a staycation!
 It’s good for your mental health.

 Don’t just accept stress at work as a part of life.
 Successfully de-stressing and re-energizing makes us more productive and happier to be at work.
 And bosses - make sure you facilitate a work atmosphere that’s as stress free as possible.
 Let your employees take their breaks, don’t give them a hard time about vacation, and keep that candy bowl filled.